gosticks/go-mite/README.md

 ```
     // create a mite api instance
-    // appName should be a discriptive string for you application (e.g. "my-app/v0.1")
+    // appName should be a descriptive string for you application (e.g. "my-app/v0.1")
     miteAPI := NewMiteAPI(username, team, apiKey, appName)

     // now you can use the api